 It may seem totally backward at first, but a smart pricing strategy for increasing your digital product sales is to create a free piece of content, also known as a lead magnet.

-A lead magnet is a valuable piece of content that creators provide to potential customers in exchange for their contact information, with the goal of attracting and nurturing leads within their target audience.
+A lead magnet is a valuable piece of content that creators provide to potential customers in exchange for their contact information.
+The goal of a lead magnet is to attract and nurture leads within their target audience.

 Secondly, a lead magnet gives you the opportunity to give your potential customers a taste of the kind of valuable content that you bring to the table.
 Once they’re hooked, you can encourage your customers to move up the value ladder to purchase higher-priced products.